mitvis/website/README.md

 - Add `<my-paper>.pdf` to `pubs`
 - Add a thumbnail image, `<my-paper>.png`, to `imgs/thumbs`.
 It should be 240x120 or similar
 - Add a teaser image, `<my-paper>.png`, to `imgs/teasers`.

+## Adding a person
+Edit these files:
+- Add an entry in `_data/people.yml`
+Add these files:
+- Add a square photo to `imgs/people`
+- - filename must match the key you used for your entry in `_data/people.yml`
+- - extension must be `.jpg`